A. A. MacLeod: World War II

-As a result of the Hitler-Stalin Pact and the eruption of World War II, the League was banned in 1940 under the Defence of Canada Regulations along with the Communist Party itself.
+As a result of the Hitler-Stalin Pact and the eruption of World War II, the League against War and Fascism was banned in 1940 under the Defence of Canada Regulations along with the Communist Party itself.
 Earlier in the year, in January 1940, MacLeod had co-founded and become the first editor of the Canadian Tribune.
 The weekly newspaper served as the unofficial organ of the Communist Party as it struggled to remain politically relevant.

 In 1941, with the support of the recently elected Saskatchewan Member of Parliament Dorise Nielsen, MacLeod was candidate in the Edmonton East federal by-election as a "People's Movement" candidate.
 He received more than 18 per cent of the vote.

 Following the Nazi invasion of the Soviet Union in 1941, MacLeod actively promoted the war effort, speaking for the Victory Loan Committee and at major public rallies in support of wartime mobilization.

 After the Second World War, MacLeod helped James Gareth Endicott found the Canadian Peace Congress.